noamteyssier/adjustp/README.md

 # Summary
 This is a crate to perform pvalue adjustments for multiple hypothesis tests and is inspired by the R function `p.adjust`.

-There are currently only three methods available: `Bonferroni`, `BenjaminiHochberg`, and `BenjaminiYekutieli`.
+There are currently only three methods available: Bonferroni, Benjamini-Hochberg, and Benjamini-Yekutieli.

-This crate gives a single interface for each of these and does not expect the p-values to be presorted before calculating.
+This crate gives a single interface for each of these multiple hypothesis corrections and does not expect the p-values to be presorted before calculating.

 # Usage